jgillick/genesis-forge/docs/guide/quick_start.md

 ## Your First Environment

 Let's create a simple locomotion environment where a quadruped robot learns to walk forward.
-Here's a complete example:
+Here's a complete environment:

 ```{code-block} python
 :caption: environment.py